 The Blackfeet Indian Tribe of Montana

 During the early days, the Blackfeet people are living on these landscapes long before early settlers arrived.
 The northern plains are also home the herds of American Bison or buffalo.
-Of which this northern plains territory are hunting grounds for the Blackfeet during those historical times.
+The northern plains territory are hunting grounds for the Blackfeet during those historical times.

 It’s important to commemorate the historical times of the Blackfeet.
 The areas American Indians believe that spiritual beings live in every feature of the land.
-Animals embody spirits as well of which they believe can teach strength and wisdom to humans.
+This land of animals embody spirits as well.
+Blackfeet believe animals can teach strength and wisdom to humans.
 (As stated by a Blackfeet elder).

 Adventures such as hiking in Glacier can be an exhilarating experience.
 This mountain park consists of more than 730 miles of hiking trails.
 There is a variety of trails that consist of short and long with different levels of difficulty.

-Keep in mind, the short trails can be just as amazing as the longer difficult ones.
+And no matter what level of difficulty, the short trails can be just as amazing as the longer ones.
 One, for example, the Sun Point Nature Trail is sometimes underrated.
 This is a fairly easy with an interesting path consisting of slightly narrow ups and downs and rummaging through shrubs.
 As you emerge out of the trail you come upon a higher view point that overlooks the beautiful Saint Mary Lake.

 Glacier’s Wildlife and Plant Life